omar-gamel/Javascript-Topics/README.md

 - when you need to maintain the lexical scope of <b>this</b>
 - for non-method functions (in most cases)

-# Callbacks vs. Promises vs. Async/Await: Detailed Comparison
+# Callbacks vs. Promises vs. Async/Await

 <b>Callback</b>, <b>Promise</b>, and <b>async/await</b> are all mechanisms used in JavaScript for handling asynchronous operations.
 Let's compare them based on various aspects: